inductiva/inductiva/docs-sources/cans/temporal-boundary.md

 | a3-highgpu-4     | 104| NVIDIA H100 (80gb)| 4        |6 minutes 5 seconds| 2.05 US$|
 | a3-highgpu-8     | 208| NVIDIA H100 (80gb)| 8        |6 minutes 8 seconds| 3.99 US$|

-It's important to note that we only ran 1% of the original AMR-Wind simulation.
+It's important to note that we only ran 1% of the original CaNS simulation.
 Any performance improvements observed here would be even more pronounced when running the full simulation.
 However, these results also highlight that scaling up does not always lead to linear speedups — in some cases, it can even lead to